catalyst-cloud/catalystcloud-docs/source/tutorials/deploying-rocketchat-on-catalyst-cloud.rst

 #######################################################
-Deploying RocketChat on Catalyst Cloud using Cloud-init
+Deploying RocketChat on Sky TV using Cloud-init
 #######################################################

 Rocket.Chat is an open source alternative to other chat apps such as Slack.
 It